Andres25ar/ProductivityHabitsTlgBot/README.md

 <h2 align="center">✨ Key Features & Functionalities</h2>

+- **Intuitive User Onboarding**:
+    - **User Registration**: Seamlessly registers new users upon first interaction.
-- **User Registration & Timezone Configuration**: New users can easily onboard and set their specific timezones to ensure reminders are always punctual and locally relevant.
+    - **Interactive Timezone Configuration**: Guides users through a paginated, multi-step menu (Continent -> Country -> City) to set their timezone, ensuring reminders are always punctual and locally relevant.

-- **Dynamic Task Management**:
+- **Dynamic Task & Habit Management**:
-    - **Create Tasks**: Quickly add new tasks with descriptions, due dates, and customizable frequencies (one-time, daily, weekly, monthly, annually).
+    - **Create Tasks**: Quickly add new tasks with descriptions and due dates.
+Frequency (one-time, daily, weekly, etc.) is selected via an interactive button menu to minimize errors.
+    - **Manage Habits**: Users can subscribe to a list of predefined habits to receive periodic reminders.
-    - **List Tasks**: View all your pending tasks at a glance.
+    - **List & Modify**: View all pending tasks, and mark one-time tasks as complete or delete any task.

-    - **Complete Tasks**: Mark tasks as completed, with intelligent handling for recurring vs. one-time tasks.
-    - **Delete Tasks**: Remove unwanted tasks from your list.
+- **Smart, Timezone-Aware Reminders**:

-- **Smart Reminders**: Leverages **APScheduler** to provide timely notifications for all your scheduled tasks, adapting to your configured timezone.
+    - Leverages **APScheduler** to provide timely notifications for all scheduled tasks and habits.
+    - All reminders are fully adapted to each user's configured timezone.
+    - Habit notifications can be scheduled for multiple times per day.

-- **Database Persistence**: Utilizes **PostgreSQL** to ensure all your tasks and preferences are securely stored and persist across bot restarts.
+- **Database Persistence**: Utilizes **PostgreSQL** to ensure all user data, tasks, and habit subscriptions are securely stored and persist across bot restarts.

 - **Modular & Scalable Architecture**: Designed with a clear separation of concerns (handlers, database interactions, utilities) to facilitate future expansions and maintenance.